 PSC superpower: Minding the details

-Favorite part of working at PSC: Bettering the lives of vulnerable children, especially the disabled
+Favorite part of working at PSC: Bettering the lives of vulnerable children, especially those living with disabilities

 Why Michigan?
 Southern roots that blossomed in the north